-Infectious diseases in the Shire of Campaspe are investigated by Council’s Environmental Health Unit.
+Infectious diseases in the shire are investigated by our Environmental Health Unit.
 This includes:

 - disease that can be prevented by vaccines